-The previous paradox stated that virtue is the only good and if virtue is the only good then logically virtue alone is sufficient for happiness and that is what this paradox is all about.
+The previous paradox stated that virtue is the only good and if virtue is the only good then logically virtue alone is sufficient for happiness and that is what paradox 2 is all about.
 It’s a short essay being no more than 3 pages long!
 On the flip side though there is much content that can be elaborated provided you peruse it carefully.
 So onwards we go with the commentaries!

 Cicero praises Marcus Regulus